-At Dobson Dental, we spend a lot of time teaching and educating our patients.
 It’s really not good enough just to fix a problem.
-The problem will just happen again if you don’t teach someone how it happened in the first place, and how to avoid it happening again.
+The problem will just happen again if you don’t know how it happened in the first place, and how to avoid it happening again.

 If someone has active tooth decay, we go through their diet, and teach them about how bacteria in plaque converts carbohydrates into acid, and how acid dissolves teeth.
 We show them which foods and drinks are worse, and so to avoid.
 And we show them how to clean and floss to prevent further decay.